-- A. Three key influences: - B. Time - 1.
-Time impacts information processing.
+- A. Factors - 1.
+Time-impacts information processing.
 Time is a pressure and constraint at times. - a) Consumers under time pressure will engage in limited information processing.
-They also tend to put more weight on negative information, and thus quickly reject brands because of negative features.
+They also tend to put more weight on negative information, and thus quickly reject brands because of negative features. - 2.
+Distraction-any aspect of a situation that diverts consumers' attention.

-C. Distraction

-- 1. Distraction refers to any aspect of the processing situation that can divert consumers' attention from processing a message. - a) Direct interference includes talking while a consumer is viewing an ad. - b) Background factors in an ad such as music or attractive models could distract consumers from the central message. - D. Complexity, Amount, Repetition, and Control of Information - As information becomes more complex, the consumer's ability to process it decreases.
-Information is considered complex if it is technical or quantitative, if messages contain text with no pictures, and if there is a vast amount of it. - 2.
-Consumers remember more when they control the flow of information by determining: - a) What information is presented? - b) How long it is presented? - c) In what order information is presented?
+Distraction refers to any aspect of the processing situation that can divert consumers' attention from processing a message.

+Direct interference includes talking while a consumer is viewing an ad. a) Background factors in an ad such as music or attractive models could distract consumers from the central message.

+Complexity, Amount, Repetition, and Control of Information- As information becomes more complex, the consumer's ability to process it decreases.
+Information is considered complex if it is technical or quantitative, if messages contain text with no pictures, and if there is a vast amount of it.

+Consumers remember more when they control the flow of information by determining: